martinhbramwell/Meteor-CI-Tutorial/CloudContinuousIntegration/doc/Introduction.md

 ## Cloud Continuous Integration

-These scripts will get you started easily with Meteor package development, testing, documenting, code style linting and continuous integration.

-The previous script, 'Part05_AutomaticDocumentationInTheCloud.sh', set up necessary preconditions for the second script, basically all tasks that require root access.
+The script that precedes this one, 'Part05_AutomaticDocumentationInTheCloud.sh', set up semi-automatic published documentation using ```jsDoc``` and ```gh-pages```.

-This one . . .
+Now, this script . . .
 ```terminal
 ./Part06_CloudContinuousIntegration.sh
 ```
-. . . prepares a Meteor project with an embedded package ready for testing with TinyTest using the first few of the previously mentioned application development support tools.

-You should not need to use 'sudo' for this or any of the later parts.
-Everything should happen in your HOME directory.
+. . . will move those tasks out of your PC and into CircleCI: a continuous integration server in the cloud.

 <div id="uniquename" class="popup_div">